-Weston Museum service offers a range of learning resources for schools and community groups
+Weston Museum offers a range of learning resources for schools and community groups

-- Stone Age to Bronze Age - Imagine how our ancestors hunted and survived in a place where mammoths and wooly rhinos roamed the land.
-Examine flint and bronze tools and design your own toolkit.
-See how people used and were inspired by the animals around them by trying on furs and leather items, as well as trying your hand at some cave art!
+- Stone Age to Bronze Age - Imagine how our ancestors survived in a place where mammoths and woolly rhinos roamed the land.
+Examine bone, flint and bronze tools and piece together the process of casting a bronze axe head.
+See how people were inspired by the animals around them by trying on furs and leather items, as well as trying your hand at some cave art!

 - The Iron Age - Picture yourself as a tribal warrior by handling replica Iron Age swords, trying on some Iron Age dressing up and hearing about how a local hillfort came to a savage end.
 Learn about domestic life and how people made their clothing, as well as what items they treasured and wanted to take with them on their journey through life.

 - The Romans - Imagine yourself as a Roman emperor by trying on a toga, handling some replica Roman armour and making your own coins.
-Learn about Roman culture through designing your own mosaic and adopting a Roman name.
+Learn about Roman culture through playing some Roman games, designing your own mosaic and adopting a Roman name.

 'A fantastic afternoon.
 Lots of information delivered in a way that was interesting and fun' - local Primary teacher